Growth Credit

 In relation to debt financing, this step is typically streamlined and usually results in a quicker investment than with equity financing.

-At the conclusion of our due diligence process we will present to our Investment Committee for final sign off the transaction.
+At the conclusion of our due diligence process we will present to our investment committee for final sign off the transaction.

 06. Legal documentation